BoySun045/thesis-closed_loop/README.md

     - ❌ Visualize the depth bbox via a heuristic first in visulization_msg node

 - ✅ Add a customed cpp msgs package, in kp wrapper, and include in the object modelling pkg
+- ❌ Add a process to deal with the invalid keypoint in modelling pkg
 ## 🧐 About <a name = "about"></a>

 Write about 1-2 paragraphs describing the purpose of your project.